Will-J-Gale/GTA-Fully-Convolutional-Lane-Finding/README.md

 ## Algorithm Problems
 It seemed that a threshold applied to the output of the model caused a lot of the glitches seen in the above image.
-Moreover, the training data had JPG compression artifcats which resulted in poor training The master branch has an up to date version of this project, detailing the fixes/updates made
+Moreover, the training data had JPG compression artifcats which resulted in poor training.

+The master branch has an up to date version of this project, detailing the fixes/updates made

 https://github.com/Will-J-Gale/GTA-Fully-Convolutional-Lane-Finding